Struggling with bereavment by suicide

 Eating disorders and food control

 Eating disorders are one of the hardest conditions to treat.
-The person involved has many layers of hurt that the control of food becomes their seemingly only way to cope with emotional pain.
+The person involved has many layers of hurt, and the control of food becomes their seemingly only way to cope with emotional pain.

 Unfortunately, the associated behaviours are often very manipulative and destructive on the person themselves and those close to them.